prince-ph0en1x/prince-ph0en1x.github.io/pages/2 - musings/22_agi.md

 - Peano axioms on natural numbers are equivalent to a semi-ring, on integers are equivalent to a ring, and on rationals are equivalent to a field.

 RuliadTrotter:
-- The core of my Ruliad Trotter project in the Wolfram Summer School 2022 is that an observer in the Ruliad is modeled as the set of axioms it adheres to.
+- The core of my [RuliadTrotter](https://community.wolfram.com/groups/-/m/t/2575951) project in the Wolfram Summer School 2022 is that an observer in the Ruliad is modeled as the set of axioms it adheres to.
 That defines the capability of the observer to parse deductively through proof space based on these axioms (like an Automated Theorem Prover).

 RuliadDistiller:
-- The upgrade of the Ruliad Trotter project, where the primary mode is abductive inference instead of deductive.
+- The upgrade of the RuliadTrotter project, where the primary mode is abductive inference instead of deductive inference.
 The agent/observer has access to a set of observations.
 It may assign axioms to these observations pertaining to the environment based on (approximately) validating which axioms maintain closure over the set of observations, and can also lead to planning further active experiments or counterfactuals.
 As an example, quantum measurements can be described by a model pertaining to Lie Groups.
+- The core philosophical difference is that here we take the set of observations as the core epistemic truth.
+We reject the notion that the environment is generated a priori via a computational process adhering to a structure (a.k.a., the physical Church-Turing thesis).
+Any structure the agent infers abductively can be equally attributed to one or more of the 3 reasons: (a) the environment inherently has the structure, (b) the perceived structures are due to limits of the measuring device of the agent that records the observation into the set or limitations on the active controlled experiments the agent can perform on the environment, and/or, (c) the abducted structures are due to an approximate processing/compressing of the set of observations with resource bounds to create an effective theory.

 [*^ back to top ^*](#toc)